SEPIA-Framework/sepia-assist-server/Xtensions/TTS/README.md

 See the [espeak-ng readme](espeak-ng/README.md) for more info.
 If you install TTS via the SEPIA setup on Linux it will be available automatically.

+### Espeak-NG MBROLA Extension

+MBROLA voices are available for many languages and can sound considerably better than classic espeak while still being very fast and resource friendly.
+Read more about it and about the LICENSE conditions in the [espeak-ng-mbrola readme](espeak-ng-mbrola/README.md).

 ## Pico TTS

 Pico is a voice engine by SVOX that was initially developed as free version and used in Android on-device TTS.